Caetrati

 Iberian Caetratus reenactor of the 3rd Century B.C.

-The Caetrati were a type of light infantry in ancient Iberia who often fought as skirmishers.
+The Caetrati were a type of light infantry in ancient Iberian warfare who often fought as skirmishers.
 They were armed with a caetra shield, swords, and javelins.

 History

 Iberian warriors had been fighting as mercenaries throughout Europe since the 5th century BC, with their ferocity in battle and their fighting skills making them very good additions to any ancient army.
 The Carthaginian general Hannibal made excellent use of them during his campaigns against Rome during the Second Punic War; when the Romans defeated Carthage and conquered its colonies in Hispania, they soon began to expand their borders in the region; it took them 200 years to fully conquer and pacify the region.
 These warriors fought vigorously against the Romans, especially under the leadership of Viriathus the Lusitanian and his guerrilla tactics that the Romans had never seen before.
 Being agile by nature, and wearing almost no armour at all, these warriors were extremely mobile and would use hit-and-run tactics to harass the enemy and break their formations.